jsdw/jsdw.github.io/content/posts/rust-asyncawait-preview/index.md

 `Pin` is a type that is used to guarantee that we can't move `Self`.
 This is necessary because new style futures can contain self referential variables (which allows references working across `await` points).
 If `Self` could be moved, those references would be invalidated.

 `Unpin` is a marker trait that means it is safe to move a thing.
-This being true, it becomes safe to mutably access the thing (which lets you move memory about, eg with `mem::replace`).
-We need mutable access so that we demand that the `AsyncRead` type is also `Unpin` in order to get it.
+If this is true, it is safe to mutably access the thing (which lets you move it, eg with `mem::replace`).
+We need mutable access, so we demand that the `AsyncRead` type we accept is also `Unpin`.
+Almost everything implements `Unpin`.
+I imagine that `async` blocks with references that are used across `await` points would not be `Unpin`, since they are no longer safe to move around.

 We can achieve exactly the same and avoid implementing our own `Future` by making use of the `read_async` method provided on `AsyncRead`: